 Anastasia Arkhipova is an artist living in Moscow.
 She comes from an artistic family.
 Her father and grandfather were also book illustrators.
 But she formally learned the craft from well-known illustrator Boris Alexandrovich Dekhterev (1908 – 1993).
 She’s been a working illustrator since she was a student.

 KAY NIELSON’S GINGERBREAD HOUSE

 These children look a bit thinner than many other depictions.
 The trees are absolutely huge.
-The foliage growing around the house has been affected by its magical aura and are therefore green when all the other trees are coloured in ochres.
+The foliage growing around the house is affected by its magical aura and is therefore green, even though all the other trees are in ochres.
 There’s a soft curviness to this illustration.
 The only hard angles are the windows and chimney.
 Light comes from the house, somehow.

 Kay Nielsen was a so-called Golden Age illustrator from Denmark who lived from 1886-1957.
 (Despite the name Kay being largely a feminine name in the West, in Denmark it is a masculine name.)
 Like Wanda Gag, he came from a highly artistic family.
 In 1939 he moved to California and because he was a white man and also good at art, he secured a job working for Disney.
 Can you guess which movie he worked on, judging by his style?

 Well, he did some concept paintings for The Little Mermaid.
 His work was used in the “Ave Maria” and “Night on Bald Mountain” sequences of Fantasia.
 (Here’s the thing about that movie: It wasn’t actually produced until 1989.
 Nielsen died a long time before then.)

 Walt Disney only employed him for four years.
 He had to return to Denmark, where he spent his final years.
 Unfortunately, trends had moved on, and Nielsen’s style of illustration was no longer in fashion.